LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 }
 ```

 Our runtime is built using NodeJS LTS (Long Term Support), which is currently NodeJs 10.
 Therefore, you have access to all functionality offered by NodeJS.
-However be aware that the overall user rights are limited.
-We also provide access to the following dependencies, which can be `required` on demand:

-* [Request](https://www.npmjs.com/package/request/v/2.87.0): HTTP Library (Callback based API)

-* [Request-promise-native](https://www.npmjs.com/package/request-promise-native/v/1.0.5): HTTP Library (Promise based API)

-* Lp-faas-toolbelt: Utility Library which provides access to convenience functions, developed by LivePerson

 As you can see from the example above, during an invocation the function receives an event-specific **input**.
 Furthermore, we provide a callback in the standard Node JS Signature.